 You might have recently tried to renew your Adderall prescription but to no avail.
 The go-to amphetamine-based stimulant is in short supply all over the country.
 Manufacturers, suppliers, and pharmacies knew supplies were low as of April 2022.

-Still, it wasn’t until the summer that patients began to feel the effects of short supply.
+Still, it wasn’t until the summer of 2022 that patients began to feel the effects of short supply.
 The FDA confirmed an official Adderall/Adderall IR shortage on October 12th, 2022, and announced that they were monitoring the situation and assisting manufacturers.

 As it turns out, several factors came together to create the perfect conditions for this present Adderall shortage.